Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 One of the most noteworthy components on the Magoosh GRE prep course is their custom practice session tool.
 This feature allows you to create completely customized practice problem sets any time you want.
 You can filter a number of different variables, such as question difficulty, type, number of questions and more, and the program will spit out a quiz tailored to you.
 This allows narrow, targeted practice work, which I loved to see.

 In GRE prep, you’ll notice that you have some strengths and some weaknesses.
-Everybody does.
-And to best prepare for the real exam, one of the best things you can do is focus on turning your weaknesses into strengths (or at least being average in those areas!).
+Everybody does, there’s just no way around it.
+And to prepare for the real exam, one of the best things you can do is focus on turning your weaknesses into strengths (or at least being average in those areas!).
 This tool is the best bet to accomplish this, as you can hammer these problem types and review detailed explanations for each question, including a video explanation.
 I found myself spending tons of time on tailored practice sets and reviewing video explanations after each problem.
-It’s a great resource and I was shocked at how good it was given Magoosh’s budget pricing.
+It’s a great resource and I was actually pretty surprised at how good it was given Magoosh’s budget pricing.

 One other feature that I think needs to be recognized is Magoosh’s user interface and experience.
 While it clearly isn’t as good as Manhattan’s, once again, for the price, we were pleasantly surprised.
 Their platform is agile, clean and pretty modern.